 When chick feathers start to drop between 10 and 12 weeks, new, sharply pointed and shiny male plumage will be noticed on the backs of the males.
 Time now to separate the sexes with the cockerels removed to a house of their own.
 Breeds vary, but it is also possible to distinguish the sexes by headpoints, the cockerels being redder and their heads bigger and bolder than those of the pullets.
 Again, the legs and feet of males are larger.
 The plumage method is the most accurate as birds develop at different rates, except for Silkies, where a wait of at least 14 weeks will be necessary in order to determine from comb development which are which.
 At about five months old it is possible to grade young stock for colour and markings and other breed characteristics.
 Time to take stock and assess the worth of the season's crop, giving preferential treatment to those that look likely prize-winners, or future breeders.

 It is suggested that only balanced feeds from reputable sources are used.
-Feeding scraps tends to upset the balanced ration which has been proven over many years.
 Chicks should be offered chick crumbs of 20-22% protein containing a chemical which helps to control coccidiosis and build up an immunity to the parasite.
 Turkey starter crumbs have a higher percentage of protein and are beneficial for the larger breeds.
 Crumbs should be fed ad-lib in a container with a series of small openings or a swivel top to avoid waste.
 There should be enough trough space for most chicks to feed at one time to avoid bullying.
 At about 6 weeks introduce growers' pellets over the space of a few days.
 When the birds reach about 18 weeks they can be changed, gradually, to a layers' ration of 16% protein.
 This can be fed either as pellets or meal.
 The meal can be fed dry (but may be wasteful and also sticks to the beak and as a consequence quickly fouling the water) or as a wet mash.
 When mixed as a wet mash it should have enough water added so that when pressed in the hand and then released it should crumble away.
 Pellets and dry meal can be fed via ad-lib hoppers, but wet mash must always be freshly mixed as it quickly goes rancid.
 Water and flint grit should be available at all times from hatching onward.
 Flint grit is needed to assist the gizzard in grinding up the food, especially hard grain.
 From four weeks before laying commences, oyster shell or limestone grit should be provided to help the formation of egg shells.
 Light breeds start to lay at about five months and the heavier breeds at about six months.
 In the winter, a little cod liver oil can be added to the ration.
 Large fowl will eat about 4-6oz (110g-170g) per day, bantams need around 2-3oz (50g-85g), according to size.
 Wheat and maize can be offered as a scratch feed to keep the birds active.
 If they are not free-range, green feed is always welcomed by the birds, but hang up vegetables and nettles to prevent them getting soiled.
+These greens must not come from your kitchen, they should have been purchased purely for the purpose of feeding your stock and stored separately.